NORTHERN UTAH REPORTS

 Middle Provo:

-As of today the Middle Provo is currently 151 CFS out of Jordanelle Reservoir, and 134 CFS at River Road.
-At these flows, and especially on sunny days the fish will want to be in the deeper water, and river structure such as rocks, log jams, foam and bubble lines, etc. is what I'd focus fishing around.
-As we get into November you'll want to make sure you have your Blue Wing Olive nymphs, cripples, and dry flies with you (#20-#24), Midge nymphs and dries (#18-#24), and Blue Wing and Midge Soft Hackles (#18-#22).
-If there is nothing obvious hatching nor fish rising consistently, fishing a large Parachute Adams along the rivers edges and softer water, and/or dropping a small mayfly, midge, or attractor nymph off the the back would be a good idea.
-Swinging a Soft Hackle on a slow controlled swing down-and across has been effective prior to and after the daily Fall insect hatches.
+As of today the Middle Provo is currently 152 CFS out of Jordanelle Reservoir, and 134 CFS at River Road.
+At these flows, and especially on sunny days the fish will want to be in the slower, deeper water, and river structure such as rocks, foam and bubble lines is what I'd focus fishing around.
+As we get into January and even February, you'll want to make sure you have your Midge nymphs and dries (#18-#28), and Midge Soft Hackles (#18-#22).
+If there is nothing obvious hatching nor fish rising consistently, nymphing with a variety of midge larva and pupa patterns, small sow bugs, and small attractor nymphs have been proven to motivate a fish or two to eat.
+Swinging a Soft Hackle on a slow, controlled, down-and across swing has been effective prior to and after the daily hatches, and fishing streamers in the deep pools low and slow can potentially move a fish.

 Lower Provo:

-The Lower's flow is around 141 CFS out of Deer Creek.
-At these flows the fish will seek out deeper water to winter over in, and the weed growth from Summer will make fishing tricky until the colder water temps break up the weeds.
-River structure such as rocks, log jams, and foam / bubble lines are still what I'd focus on fishing.
-Blue Wing Olive mayflies (#20-#24) and midges (#20-#24) will definitely be of importance to both anglers and fish for the rest of the season.
-The weeds will make nymphing a challenge, but swinging a Soft Hackle on a slow, controlled, down-and across swing has been effective at times when there is no obvious signs of bugs hatching, and in the mornings and evenings.
+The Lower's flow is around 143 CFS out of Deer Creek.
+At these flows the fish will seek out deeper water to winter over in, and the weed growth should continue to break up as winter progresses.
+River structure such as rocks, and foam / bubble lines are still what I'd focus on fishing in/around.
+Midges (#20-#28) will definitely be of importance to both anglers and fish for the rest of the Winter season.
+The weeds can make nymphing a challenge, but nymphing in the deeper holes with a variety of midge larva and pupa patterns, small sow bugs, and small attractor nymphs can be effective.
+If you don't want to look at a bobber, swinging a Soft Hackle on a slow, controlled, down-and across swing has been effective at times when there is no obvious signs of bugs hatching, and fishing streamers in the deep pools low and slow can potentially move a fish too.

 Weber River:

-The Weber River between Rockport and Echo reservoirs is now flowing at 25 CFS at Wanship, and 30 CFS at Coalville.
+The Weber River between Rockport and Echo reservoirs is now flowing at 25 CFS at Wanship, and 31 CFS at Coalville.
 This is a barely fishable flow for the Middle Weber, so we'd recommend anglers move on from hole to hole after catching a couple of fish so as to not stress them out.
-We'd also recommend you come prepared with small Blue Wing Olive nymphs and dries (#18-#22), midge nymphs and dries (#18-#24), and nymphs such as sow bugs, Hare's Ears, Copper Johns, etc. Flows out of Echo Reservoir to Henefer are now currently at 1.1 CFS, which is a not fishable flow.
+We'd also recommend you come prepared with small midge nymphs and dries (#18-#24), and nymphs such as sow bugs, Hare's Ears, Copper Johns, etc. Flows out of Echo Reservoir to Henefer are now currently at .7 CFS, which is a not fishable flow.

 Green River Below Flaming Gorge:

-As of right now, the flows on the Green below Flaming Gorge are flowing at/around 850 CFS - 1,750 CFS from roughly 7 AM - 10PM.
-If you're heading to the Green I'd make sure to bring attractor dry fly patterns like a Para.
-Cricket (#14-#16), Parachute Adams (#14-#22), Purple Rooster/Purple Hazes (#14-#18), and Chubby Chernobyl's in Purple and Black (#12-#16).
-When we get some cloudy, cooler weather, the Fall Blue-Wing Olives (#18-#22) should become more important to both angler and fish.
+As of right now, the flows on the Green below Flaming Gorge are flowing at/around 970 CFS - 1,900 CFS from roughly 7 AM - 10PM.
+If you're heading to the Green I'd make sure to bring midge nymphs and dries (#18-#26), attractor dry fly patterns like a Para.
+Cricket (#16), Parachute Adams (#14-#22), and Purple Rooster/Purple Hazes (#14-#18).
 Dry-Dropper fishing with attractor nymphs like "Frenchies", Perdigons, olive or tan scuds, Blue Wing Olive nymphs (i.e. Juju Baetis, Barr's BWO Emergers, etc.) and a variety of sizes and colors of Zebra Midges can work well if there are no signs of fish feeding off of the surface.
 If it is super windy, cloudy, not much surface activity, etc.-fishing a streamer can be effective.

 Other Waters: